info4482021-au21/VoteDataProvider/README.md

   }
   ```

-  Make sure to go to File > Sync Prokect With Gradle Files.
+  Make sure to go to File > Sync Project With Gradle Files.

 # Documentation